 You must fill out an assignment extension sheet that can be downloaded from Moodle and then submitted to your faculty.
 Please note if you wish to apply for an extension on your assignment, you need to have a valid reason supported by relevant documentation (for example, a certificate from a doctor).

 Students choose their modules on arrival: once the academic year starts, during first 2 weeks students can attend as many classes as they want, to find out which modules they want to follow.
-After two weeks, students need to bring their ‘Academic Study Form’ to the International Office, listing the modules they would like to follow and the International Team will register the modules of their choice.
+After two weeks, students need to bring their ‘Academic Study Form’ to the Administration Office, listing the modules they would like to follow and the International Team will register the modules of their choice.

 Once registered for modules, students cannot change the modules they have chosen.